CVE-2025-27212

 Remediation

-Compensating Controls: Restrict access to the UniFi Access management interface to known, trusted IP addresses using network-level firewalls or VLAN isolation.
+Compensating Controls: Restrict access to the UniFi Access management network to trusted administrative IP addresses only, using VLAN segmentation or firewall rules.

 Exploitation status